Porsche 550: Engine and transmission

-The engine of the 550 is mounted in front of the rear axle making it mid-engined.
+The engine of the 550 is mounted in front of the rear axle making it a Rear mid-engine, rear-wheel-drive layout.
 This gives it a more balanced weight distribution, and allows for largely neutral handling.
 On the other hand, the low mass moment of inertia about the vehicle's vertical axis can lead to a sudden, difficult to control rotation of the car.
 Ferdinand Porsche had pioneered this design layout with the Auto Union Grand Prix car of the 1930s.

 The first 550 had a fully synchronized 4-speed gearbox.
 Starting in 1956, a 5-speed gearbox was used, but its first gear only had to start and (like the reverse gear) had to be placed over a barrier and not synchronized.
 Excessive slip to the drive wheels in corners was prevented by a limited slip differential.

 History

-Inspired by the Porsche 356 which was created by Ferry Porsche, as well as spyder prototypes built and raced by Walter Glöckler starting in 1951, the factory decided to build a car designed for use in auto racing.
+Inspired by the original "No.1" mid-engined Porsche 356/1 which was created by Ferry Porsche, as well as Spyder prototypes built and raced by Walter Glöckler starting in 1951, the factory decided to build a mid-engine car designed for use in auto racing.
 The Porsche 550 Spyder was introduced at the 1953 Paris Auto Show.
 The 550 was very low to the ground, in order to be efficient for racing.
-In fact, former German Formula One racer Hans Herrmann drove it under closed railroad crossing gates during the 1954 Mille Miglia.
+In fact, during the 1954 Mille Miglia, German Formula One racer Hans Herrmann drove it under closed railroad crossing gates.